Coronavirus Resources & Information

 Links to these services are also available through the Remote Learning Hub: go.chemeketa.edu/remotelearninghub

-Chemeketa students and staff: Please complete our COVID-19 Questionnaire if you become ill with COVID-like symptoms, are being tested for COVID-19, have tested positive, have a close contact exposure to someone with COVID-19 or have been directed to isolate or quarantine.
+Chemeketa students and staff: Please complete our COVID-19 Questionnaire if you become ill with COVID-like symptoms, are being tested for COVID-19, have tested positive, or have been directed to isolate or quarantine.

 Find a COVID-19 testing site: Call 211 or click here.

 The college continues to monitor the coronavirus (COVID-19).
-Information continues to evolve, and updates are available from the Oregon Health Authority and the Center for Disease Controls and Prevention (CDC).
+Information continues to evolve, and updates are available from the Oregon Health Authority and the Centers for Disease Controls and Prevention (CDC).

 Chemeketa consults the CDC guidance and our local public health authorities to ensure the ongoing health and safety of students and staff.
 The college also follows Oregon-OSHA guidance for workplaces.